Phone: +49 3641 576368

 |2007 - 2011||Bachelor of Science, College of Geography, Ludong University, Shandong, China.

 My research focuses on how plants respond to environmental changes through carbon allocation and the underlying physiological mechanisms.
 Carbon is the central element of life because it can bind with other elements such as hydrogen and oxygen, as well as many other elements and carbon atoms, to form complex molecules important for life.
 Thus, ‘the fate of carbon’, i.e. carbon allocation, plays a fundamental role in growth, survival and reproduction of organisms, particularly sessile organisms like plants that cannot escape harsh environmental conditions thus have to deal with stress with locally limited resources.
 Plants fix CO2 from the atmosphere and partition the resulting photosynthetic products (carbohydrates) among several uses, including growth of structural biomass,storage of nonstructural carbohydrates, synthesis of secondary metabolites and maintaining processes like respiration and osmoregulation.
-I am particular interested in understanding how plants allocate carbon to nonstructural carbohydrates and secondary metabolites.
+I am particular interested in understanding how plants allocate carbon to nonstructural carbohydrate storage and defense.

 Key words: Nonstructural carbohydrates, Secondary metabolites, Growth, defense, storage, volatile organic compounds